In the community

 If you would like us to perform for you, please use the link on the ‘Contact Us’ page.

 40 Years Young!

 We’ve been singing for a long time.
 Read our GJS Chronicles to find out what we’ve been doing all those years!

-2017 Spring programme “Made in Canada – A 40th Anniversary Celebration” featured guest choir Command Performance of Picton, Ontario, with whom we made an exchange.
+“Made in Canada – A 40th Anniversary Celebration”, our 2017 Spring series featured guest choir Command Performance of Picton, Ontario, with whom we made an exchange.
 We joined them again in Picton for our “Sesquicentennial Celebration Concert”.
 The performances featured three world premieres of pieces commissioned for the occasion by composers Laura Hawley, James Wright and Stephen Eisenhauer.

 Our Spring 2015 concert was fun from first rehearsal to last line of the finale.
 Featuring familiar TV themes and songs from major motion pictures, which lent itself to choreography and props, most audience members could sing along throughout the show.
 We premiered a new arrangement of classic Canadian TV themes (everything from Don Messer’s Jubilee to Skinamarinky doo).